State of the Union: Trump extends ‘open hand’ to Dems on immigration, touts tax cuts, warns N. Korea

 Trump's comments were aimed at the NFL football players who have been kneeling during the national anthem as a protest against police shootings of African-Americans.

-First lady Melania Trump and all of the president’s children – with the exception of 11-year-old Barron Trump – attended the primetime speech at the Capitol.
+Trump, though, struck a positive and optimistic note in his speech, ending his address to Congress by saying: “Americans fill the world with art and music.
+They push the bounds of science and discovery.”

+“And they forever remind us of what we should never forget: The people dreamed this country," Trump continued.
+"The people built this country.
+And it is the people who are making America great again."

-Fox News’ Chad Pergram, John Roberts and Bret Baier contributed to this report.
+Fox News’ Judson Berger, Joseph Weber, Chad Pergram, John Roberts and Bret Baier contributed to this report.